consp1racy/android-support-preference/README.md

 Backporting dat material look *and* functionality.

-Available from API 14. *Connecting preference-v7 to appcompat-v7.*
+Available from API 14. *Connecting AndroidX Preference to AppCompat.*

+For older version see the [2.x](https://github.com/consp1racy/android-support-preference/tree/2.x) branch.

 ## Table of contents
 - [How to get the library?](#how-to-get)